firefinancialservices/slate/source/index.md

 ```

-You can retrieve the details of a Fire Account by its `ican`.
+You can retrieve the details of a fire.com Account by its `ican`.

 ### HTTP Request